Table of Content

 If any of these steps fails during the process, the conversion won’t be taken into account and won’t be visible in the interface.

-Pixels won’t be helpful if you want to see and optimise towards post lead events and in-app events.
+Pixels won’t be helpful if you want to see and optimize towards post lead events and in-app events.

 In situations like these server to server tracking is the right choice.